folio-org/okapi/doc/guide.md

 #### Java -D options
 The -D option can be used to specify various run-time parameters in Okapi.
-These must be at the beginning of the command line, before the `-jar`.
+These must be at the beginning of the command-line, before the `-jar`.

 * `port`: The port on which Okapi listens.
 Defaults to 9130